clj love where you live stamp clj love where you live stamp

 Before choosing the tile or anything, I found the vanity I wanted!
 A custom vanity wasn’t in the budget, so finding a solid vanity in the right size and style was my first priority.
 However, if you’ve been following this project closely, you know that this isn’t even the first vanity I chose!
 Originally, I chose a mahogany vanity that seemed like it would be perfect, but the moment it was unboxed, I realized the wood tone was way darker than I expected and not as warm as I hoped.
 I was able to return it for a full refund.
 Long story short, I found this other vanity with similar dimensions that’s the perfect warm mahogany wood tone I originally wanted.

-I swapped out the knobs it came with for these brass hex knobs and this faucet, and I'm in love.
-Here's a funny story: Our contractor accidentally cracked the marble countertop it came with, so we chose this marble remnant at the local stone yard to have fabricated at no extra cost to us.
+I swapped out the knobs it came with for these brass hex knobs and this faucet, and I’m in love.
+Here’s a funny story: Our contractor accidentally cracked the marble countertop that came with it, so we chose this marble remnant at the local stone yard to have fabricated at no extra cost to us.

 Oh, and this vanity has incredible storage!
 Even that middle drawer is actually usable, so there’s plenty of room for everything to be stored and tidy.